Istanbul Galata Neighborhood

 The Latin origin communities that lived in Istanbul for so many years built a lot of churches to practice their religion too.
 One of the best examples of such churches is the St. Antoine Church at Istiklal Avenue and the Church of St. Peter and Paul.
 This church is known as Arab Mosque (Arap Camii) today.

-Istanbul Arab Mosque is former Latin Catholic Church
+Arab Mosque was a Latin Catholic Church

-Oldest Latin Church in Istanbul located at Beyoglu: St. Antoine’s Church
+Oldest Latin Church in Istanbul

 Things To Do in Galata Neighborhood Istanbul

 In fact, it’s hard to separate the places to visit at Galata from the ones at Karakoy.
 That’s due to the reason that this region was a trade port of Istanbul during its history and the both neighborhoods had the same function.